SpatheKarhusaari/IP-TDP031/README.md

 These labs were done alone over the course of a couple of weeks during the summer.
 The code isn't optimised nor is it 100% bugfree.
 The labs were done in chronological order.

+Run the whole test suite by running `python3 execute_test_suite` while standing in the base directory

 * [NET](1-NET/README.md)
 * [DNS](2-DNS/README.md)
 * [NTP](3-NTP/README.md)